Idea

 I have sailed thousands of nautical miles, and with each one, I realize how much more there is to learn.
 As a sailing instructor, I have repeatedly witnessed the significant difference between training and real practice.

-That's why I set up Manatee Academy as a small, personal sailing school.
-I see myself as both a trainer and a coach on board.
+That’s why I deliberately set up Manatee Academy as a small, personal sailing school.
+I see my role as an instructor and coach on board.

 You can join us at your own pace, bringing your own questions and experiences.
 Together, we will organize your time on board so that you can make the most of it through sailing, learning, and enjoying the experience.